pgoncalvesgit/temp/README.md

 # Keys

-## Keys - Generate a new Public - Private key pair
+## Generate a new Public - Private key pair

 #### Method - POST